 MPPT solar regulators.
 Pros:

-- Charge controllers offer a potential increase in loading efficiency up to 30% (typically may consider at least 15%).
+- Charge controllers offer a potential increase in loading efficiency by up to 30% (typically may consider at least 15%).

 - These controllers offer the possibility of placing panels in series to higher voltages to the battery bank.